In 2021, tuition for full-time Tiffin University students was $28,620 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Tiffin University undergrads use financial aid to help pay for school.
-In 2021, 1,309 of the 2,194 undergrads enrolled received financial aid.
+The majority of Tiffin University undergrads use financial aid to to cover the cost of tuition.
+In 2022, 1,309 of the 2,194 undergrads enrolled received financial aid.
 Tiffin University meets 62.5% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $20,796 a year.
 Around 70% of Tiffin University undergrads take out student loans to cover any remaining costs.
 Tiffin University graduates who have student loans graduate with an average of $38,132 of student loan debt.